torquebox/torquebox.org/news/2011-05-11-simplify-your-deployment.md

 JRuby and [Passenger][passenger] for MRI - tend to focus almost exclusively on the web bits.
 This is why I have been a big fan of [Heroku][heroku] over the years.

-Heroku is nice because it takes care of lots of those niggly details while staying out of your way so you can focus on your application code.
+Heroku is nice because it takes care of lots of those pesky details while staying out of your way so you can focus on your application code.
 Ready to deploy?
 Just `git push heroku`.
 Need another worker for your `Delayed::Job`?
 No problem, just turn it on with `heroku workers 1`.
 Add cron services with a